center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 </details>

 #### VNC Access to macOS
-Open a new terminal window on your local machine.
+1. Navigate to the **thrid** terminal window on your local machine.
 1. Setup SSH Tunnel to forward port 5900 to localhost (must use teh ec2-user for this part).
    ```
    ssh -L 5900:localhost:5900 ec2-user@10.90.30.22